MJomaba/flu-evidence-synthesis/README.md

 ### Compile

-To successfully install this you need cmake, gsl and boost installed.
+To successfully install this you need the dependencies installed.
 Then run:

 ```
 cmake .
 make
 ```

-and it will build the needed executables in the bin directory:
+and it will build the needed executables in the bin directory.
+Functionality is divided into multiple binaries.
+Currently bin/flu-evidence-synthesis runs the MCMC code.
+And bin/inference can be used to run the different scenarios using the results from the MCMC.

+At the moment the data we used is not yet included in this repo.
+Feel free to contact us for further help/details.

-### Documentation
+## Documentation

 If you have doxygen installed you can run: